electron/website/docs/latest/tutorial/tutorial-2-scaffolding.md

 state of ESM in Electron in [electron/electron#21457](https://github.com/electron/electron/issues/21457).

 :::

+### Writing a reusable function to instantiate windows

 Then, the `createWindow()` function loads your web page into a new BrowserWindow
 instance: